ElvisTang717/Image-Processing-Optimization-on-Embedded-System/README.md

 3. "-O2" (Moderate Optimization):<br />
    * This level includes more aggressive optimizations compared to -O1.
 It may perform loop unrolling, instruction scheduling, and further inlining to enhance runtime performance.<br />
 4. "-O3" (High Optimization):<br />
    * This level includes even more aggressive optimizations than -O2.
-It may perform inter-procedural optimizations, vectorization, and other advanced transformations.
+It may perform inter-procedural optimizations, vectorization, and other advanced transformations. <br />

 # Division & Square Root Operations

-# Memory Access Time

-# Cache Blocking

 # Demo
 [![Demo](https://img.youtube.com/vi/lZQGizsCtnY/0.jpg)](https://youtu.be/lZQGizsCtnY)